 About: Named Top 50 Tech Visionary by InterCon’19, Jay M. Wong is an entrepreneur, roboticist, and co-founder of Southie Autonomy.
-He now leads the engineering effort on Southie’s “no-code” robotics automation platform—which uses augmented reality and artificial intelligence to enable human operators to quickly redeploy robots without any computer skills.
+He leads the engineering effort on Southie’s “no-code” flexible automation system—which couples augmented reality and artificial intelligence to enable a spatial ease of use robot interface to humans.

-Wong worked as a full stack robotics scientist at Draper and held visiting scientist roles at MIT and Harvard University, where he served as an autonomy expert on a large research project to mature autonomous mobile manipulation technology.
-While at Draper, he was briefly project lead for the laboratory’s cloud robotics research initiative and was the lead developer on the robotics system which was named named KUKA Innovation Award Finalist.
+Wong worked as a robotics scientist at Draper and held visiting scientist roles at MIT and Harvard University, where he served as an autonomy expert on a large research project to mature autonomous mobile manipulation technology.
+He led Draper’s cloud robotics research initiative and development on the robotics system named KUKA Innovation Award Finalist.
 Prior, he was at NASA and UMass Amherst, his alma mater, where he was named Bay State Fellow and two-time OAA Outstanding Achievement awardee.

 - Co-Founder at Southie Autonomy Works (2017-)

 - Robotics Scientist at Draper & Visiting Scientist at MIT, Harvard University (2016-2017)

 - 2017/12/11 – Left Robotics Scientist position at Draper.